Teriks/pake/docs/source/runningpake.rst

 The dictionary that you pipe in is parsed into a python literal using the built in :py:mod:`ast` module, so you can use complex types such as lists, sets, tuples, dictionaries ect.. as the value for your defines.

+Pake reads the defines from **stdin** on the first call to :py:meth:`pake.init` and caches them in memory.
+Later calls to **init** will read the specified defines back from cache and apply them to a newly created :py:class:`pake.Pake` instance.

+Calls to :py:meth:`pake.de_init` will not clear cached defines read from **stdin**.

 Example Pakefile:

 .. code-block:: python